ngs-docs/angus/where_to_put_data.md

 ```

-Run the `runQC.sh` script in the directory where you've downloaded the .fastq reads:
+Run the `runQC.sh` script in the directory where you've downloaded the .fastq reads.
+(First, we'll have to copy it into our working directory):

 ```
+cp scripts/runQC.sh .
 bash runQC.sh
 ```